 While most higher quality brewers focus on hitting the grounds with quick blasts of high pressure.
 The Breville BES840XL takes another approach.
 This machine first gently caresses the coffee puck with low pressure.
 This process expands the grounds to smooth out any irregularities in the tamped grounds.
 After this process, the machine amps up the pressure.
 The moist coffee is hit evenly for optimal flavor and aroma.

 The mind-blowing list of features puts this machine in the running for possibly the best espresso machine under 500.
-It’s also the most expensive, barely under the 500 dollar cut off.
+It’s also the most expensive, barely under the 500 dollars cut off.
 Newer brewers will appreciate the easier to use automatic settings for espresso.
 Masters will enjoy the many programmable settings when brewing up that perfect cup.
-Other features such as the infusion system, thermacoil heating and PID temperature control technology are normally found in more expensive machines.
+Other features such as the infusion system, thermacoil heating, and PID temperature control technology are normally found in more expensive machines.
 The machine will even alert you when the drip tray is full or when it is time to descale it.

 - Pre-infusion function perfects the coffee puck before brewing.
 You will get even extraction for an amazing drink.